spmasterman/tutor-directory/README.md

 from a backup quite frequently.
 I would make it a DevOps only set of privileges.
 But that means DevOps must take care of user administration too... up to you.

+### Editing roles

 Changing roles around is pretty simple - check the app/config/security.yml file you can see that a hierarchy of roles is defined at the top, and the URLs that can be accessed down the bottom - so add new roles at your leisure.
 They don't have to be hierarchical in nature.
 If you (for instance) want to create a role that allows access to the 'Operating Regions' crud interface separately from everything else, - just add ROLE_REGION_MANAGER at the top, and set the URL "/admin/region" to require that role down at the bottom of the security.yml file.
-Then add the role to the src/Fitch/UserBundle/Form/NewUserType.php and src/Fitch/UserBundle/Form/EditUserType.php files so that they appear as options in the User Management interface - and that's probably all that's needed.
+Then add the role to the src/Fitch/UserBundle/Form/Type/NewUserType.php and src/Fitch/UserBundle/Form/Type/EditUserType.php files so that they appear as options in the User Management interface - and that's probably all that's needed.

+EOF